DevGustavo21/fixed-navbar/README.md

 Search the main branch, there you gonna find the code.

-I share you some of the resources that i used in the project:
+I'll share you some of the resources that i used in the project:

 Open Icon: https://fontawesome.com/icons/bars?f=classic&s=solid <br>
 Close Icon: https://fontawesome.com/icons/xmark?f=classic&s=solid <br>